 This pair of MX Air gloves from Spada cost just £34.99 and represent great value for money.

 They have a motocross style but they’re beefier than a pair of MX gloves.
 Nylon air mesh and Neoprene construction with added Clarino palms, they’re lightweight and comfortable.
 Backed up with full carbon-vented knuckles, TPU finger armour and foam inserts for additional padding.

 Almost two-hundred quid for a pair of motorcycle gloves?
 At that price, they better be something special.

-They’re not cheap, we admit it but these Rev’it Dominator GTX gloves have totally nailed the adventure motorcycle look and not to mention spec.
+They’re not cheap, we admit it but these Rev’it Cayenne Pro gloves have totally nailed the adventure motorcycle look and not to mention spec.

 Made from full-grain leather and goatskin, they are perforated for maximum airflow, feature hard-knuckle TPU armour a palm slider and additional thumb protection.
 Externally stitched and featuring a Tricot fabric lining to make them super comfortable.
 Not cheap but fabulously well made.